-Richard L. Garwin (NAS, NAE, IOM) is IBM Fellow Emeritus of the Thomas J. Watson Research Center of the IBM Corporation.
+Richard L. Garwin (NAS, NAE, NAM) is IBM Fellow Emeritus of the Thomas J. Watson Research Center of the IBM Corporation.
 He served the President's Science Advisory Committee as both a consultant and a member and was chair of the State Department’s Arms Control and Nonproliferation Advisory Board and its predecessors from 1992 to 2001.

-Diane E. Griffin (NAS, IOM) is the Alfred and Jill Sommer Professor and Chair in Molecular Microbiology and Immunology at the Johns Hopkins Bloomberg School of Public Health.
+Diane E. Griffin (NAS, NAM) is the Alfred and Jill Sommer Professor and Chair in Molecular Microbiology and Immunology at the Johns Hopkins Bloomberg School of Public Health.
 She is also Vice President-elect of the National Academy of Sciences.

 Alastair Iain Johnston is the Governor James Albert Noe and Linda Noe Laine Professor of China in World Affairs, Government Department, Harvard University.
 He is a Faculty Associate at the Weatherhead Center for International Affairs, the Olin Institute for Strategic Studies, and the Fairbank Center for East Asian Research at Harvard University.

 James Le Duc is the Director of Galveston National Laboratory and Professor of Microbiology and Immunology and is the Robert E. Shope Chair in Global Health and Director of the Program on Global Health at the Institute for Human Infections and Immunity at the University of Texas Medical Branch.
 His research interests are the mechanisms and overwintering of arthropod-borne viruses, as well as the natural hosts and epidemiology of hantaviruses.